Tapeworms (cestodes) are flat, parasitic worms. The four main intestinal cestode pathogens of humans are

 Adult tapeworms are so well-adapted to their host's gastrointestinal tract that they usually cause minimal symptoms.
 There are some exceptions.
 Heavy infections with Hymenolepis nana can cause abdominal discomfort, diarrhea, and weight loss; members of the family Diphyllobothriidae can cause vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more and megaloblastic anemia Megaloblastic Macrocytic Anemias Megaloblastic anemias result most often from deficiencies of vitamin B12 and folate.
 Ineffective hematopoiesis affects all cell lines but particularly red blood cells.
 Diagnosis is usually based... read more .

 In contrast to adult tapeworms, larvae can cause severe and even lethal disease when they develop in extraintestinal sites, most importantly in the brain, but also in the liver, lungs, eyes, muscles, and subcutaneous tissues.
-In humans, T. solium causes cysticercosis, and Echinococcus granulosus and Echinococcus multilocularis cause cystic hydatid disease and alveolar disease, respectively.
+In humans, T. solium causes cysticercosis and Echinococcus granulosus and Echinococcus multilocularis cause cystic hydatid disease and alveolar disease, respectively.
 T. saginata does not cause cysticercosis in humans.
 It is not clear if T. asiatica causes cysticercosis in humans or not.
 Rarely, larvae of Spirometra species, Sparganum proliferum, Taenia multiceps, Taenia serialis, Taenia brauni, and Taenia glomeratus can also infect humans, producing mass lesions in subcutaneous tissue or muscle, and less commonly, brain or eye depending on the infecting species.